 Researchers at the University of Maryland Medical Center found that the above-ground portion of the plant is the most beneficial.
 The German government has actually approved the above-ground parts of echinacea in treatments for upper respiratory tract infections, urinary tract infections, slow healing wounds and colds.
 (4)

-While there are a seemingly endless number of health benefits associated with echinacea, these nine strike me as the most beneficial.
+While there are a seemingly endless number of healthy echinacea benefits, these nine strike me as the most beneficial.

 An analysis conducted by the University of Connecticut looked at 14 different echinacea studies.
 The results, which were published in the journal Lancet Infectious Diseases, found the following: